godfat/jellyfish/README.md

 * Embrace simplicity over convenience
 * Don't make things complicated only for _some_ convenience, but _great_ convenience, or simply stay simple for simplicity.
+* More features are added as extensions

 ## FEATURES:

 * Minimal
 * Simple
+* Modular
-* No templates
+* No templates (You could use [tilt](https://github.com/rtomayko/tilt))
 * No ORM
 * No `dup` in `call`
 * Regular expression routes, e.g. `get %r{^/(?<id>\d+)$}`
 * String routes, e.g. `get '/'`
 * Custom routes, e.g. `get Matcher.new`
-* Build for either Rack applications or Rack middlewares
+* Build for either Rack applications or Rack middleware
+* Include extensions for more features (There's a Sinatra extension)

 ## WHY?